spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 #### **Cultural Decline**
 26% of young Canadians (18-34) feel deep national pride, compared to over 70% of older generations.

+#### **Eroding National Strength**
+Canada's military participation rate has steadily declined over the past two decades, now the lowest among G7 nations, with a critical shortfall of over 16,000 personnel.

+#### **Compelled Speech**
+Enacted in 2017, Bill C-16 introduced compelled speech laws, imposing fines for misaddressing individuals, regardless of intent.

+#### **Censorship**
+52% of Canadians admit to self-censoring, refraining from expressing their opinions out of fear of backlash, job loss, or social ostracization to avoid being labeled as "offensive."

+#### **Government Reliance**
+Over 50% of Canadians depend on some form of government subsidy or financial assistance.

 ---